 It is possible for the divorce that you have files in California to be contested at first but changed to uncontested if both parties have agreed to a settlement.
 An uncontested divorce can also become contested when both parties disagree.
 If you reside in the greater Los Angeles area, a family law attorney in Woodland Hills, Ca can help you find the right strategy to proceed.

 Divorce that is amicable and uncontested is usually the shortest, safest, and most cost-effective choice.
-An uncontested divorce in California will mean one of two things:
+An uncontested divorce in CA will mean one of two things:

 - Both parties have agreed about managing the property, finances, and parental concerns.